bahramali/NFTMonitoring/README.md

 values such as `ch415`, `ch445`, … `ch680` along with `temperature`, `humidity`
 and `lux`.
 The dashboard normalizes these keys to bands `F1`–`F8` internally.

-Sensor readings are saved to `localStorage` so that the daily charts persist across page reloads.
-Entries older than 24 hours are removed automatically.
+Sensor readings are saved to `localStorage` so that the charts persist across page reloads.
+Entries older than 30 days are removed automatically.

 Extreme outliers are ignored to reduce noise in the graphs.
 Readings